 How to become accredited

-You can become an accredited employer through the Living Wage Foundation by agreeing to pay both your directly employed staff and contracted staff at least the London Living Wage, currently set at £11.95 per hour.
+You can become an accredited employer through the Living Wage Foundation by agreeing to pay both your directly employed staff and contracted staff at least the London Living Wage.

 1. Pay the London Living Wage to all your directly employed staff